henvic/henvic.github.io/content/posts/cs-security.md

 `$ curl http://example.com/unsafe | sh`

-If not created something like this yourself!
-I'm guilt of this myself.
+And maybe you even created something like this!
+I'm guilty of taking this shortcut myself.

 There [are](https://news.ycombinator.com/item?id=12766049) just [too](https://www.idontplaydarts.com/2016/04/detecting-curl-pipe-bash-server-side/) many [reasons](https://sandstorm.io/news/2015-09-24-is-curl-bash-insecure-pgp-verified-install) why this is, overall, a bad idea.